omererakman/multi-task-text-utility/reports/PI_report_en.md

 Takes under 5ms and costs nothing since it runs locally.

-When unsafe input is detected, the system logs the incident, returns a professional decline message, flags it in metrics, and recommends human escalation.
-The original question is preserved for review.
+When unsafe input is detected (including PII), the system logs the incident, adds the violation to moderation categories, returns a professional decline message, flags it in metrics, and recommends human escalation.
+For PII, a sanitized version is provided.

 ### Adversarial Testing Results